petar-m/EventBrokerSlim/FuncPipeline/ReadMe.md

 # FuncPipeline

-FuncPipeline is a library for building and executing function pipelines leveraging nested function composition.
-It supports dependency injection, custom parameter resolution, and asynchronous execution.
+FuncPipeline is a library for building and executing function pipelines using nested function composition.
+Supports dependency injection, custom parameter resolution, and asynchronous execution.

 ## Building Pipelines